A Colorado River Overview:

 Prior Appropriation:

-This fundamental principle of water law in the Western United States dictates that the right to use water is acquired by the first person to divert it and put it to a beneficial use.
-This creates a hierarchy of water rights based on the date of appropriation.
+The Prior Appropriation Doctrine is a system for administering water, common in the drier Western United States.
+It dictates that the right to use water is acquired by the first person to put it to a beneficial use – often summarized as “first in time, first in right.”
+This creates a hierarchy of water rights based on the date of use, called appropriation.
 In times of limited water supply, those with the oldest (“senior”) water rights have a higher priority and are entitled to their full allocation before those with more recent (“junior”) rights receive any water.
 This system contrasts with riparian water rights, common in the eastern U.S., which tie water rights to land ownership adjacent to a water body.

-The administration of the prior appropriation system in the Upper Basin is the responsibility of each state’s State Engineer.
-The State Engineers administer and enforce water rights, water development, streamflow measurement, and water data collection.
-During periods of water scarcity, the offices of the State Engineers regulate diversions based on the priority dates of water rights.
+The administration of the prior appropriation system in the Upper Basin is the responsibility of each State’s State Engineer.
+During periods of water scarcity, the State Engineers administer diversions based on the priority dates of water rights.
 Junior water rights may be curtailed or shut off entirely to ensure that senior water rights receive their full decreed amount.

 Challenges of Water Management in the Upper Basin